-At the moment, customization per booking form is available for the three most frequently used booking forms in Amelia: Step by step, Catalog, and Events List booking forms.
+At the moment, customization per booking form is available for most of the booking forms in Amelia: Step by step, Catalog, Events List, and Calendar booking forms.
 There are three parts of this customization of the booking forms:

 - Options above the form preview where you have the options Form, Form Flow, Translate, and Preview

 - The option to choose the booking step for the chosen form